ibm-cloud-docs/openwhisk/prep.md

 In the examples, the following details are executed.
 * The `main` function returns a promise.
 The promise indicates that the activation isn't completed yet but is expected to in the future.
-* The `setTimeout()` JavaScript function waits for 2 seconds before calling the promise's callback function, which represents the asynchronous code.
+* The `setTimeout()` JavaScript function waits for 2 seconds before it calls the promise's callback function, which represents the asynchronous code.
 * The promise's callback accepts the arguments `resolve` and `reject`, which are both functions.
   * The call to `resolve()` fulfills the promise and indicates that the activation completes normally.
   * A call to `reject()` can be used to reject the promise and signal that the activation completes abnormally.